bjdm/bb_downloader/README.md

 It will handle the Shibboleth authentication with SAML with the Blackboard Identity server using the bb_auth package, then crawl whichever units have been declared in config.xml.

+It will also automatically download lecture recordings from the Echo resource centre using the public RSS feed.
+More information on how to get this RSS feed will be provided at a later date.
+Documentation on how to do this is widely available for those who do not wish to wait

 ## Usage

 The package is still under heavy development and as such does not work in its entirety.
 Currently, the application does not